 If a woman is drinking alcohol during pregnancy, it is never too late to stop drinking.
 Because brain growth takes place throughout pregnancy, the sooner a woman stops drinking the better it will be for her and her baby.

-** The first 100 participants will receive a copy of the book “Trying Differently Rather Than Harder: Fetal Alcohol Spectrum Disorders” by Diane Malbin, M.S.W. **
+*The first 100 participants to register will receive a copy of Understanding Fetal Alcohol Spectrum Disorder (JKP Essentials) by Maria Catterick and Liam Curran

 **Certificates available upon completion of this workshop**